-Cruise in comfort to Egypt’s most fascinating destinations in the company of intelligent, like-minded people.
-Hear about the history of medicine from respected Egyptologists as you progress along the River Nile aboard the elegant MS Mayfair Nile Cruise, and stay in the historic Winter Palace Hotel in Luxor.
+Cruise in comfort to Egypt’s most fascinating destinations in the company of a world-renowned Egyptologist and a respected medical history expert.
+Learn about the history of medicine in Egypt as you progress along the River Nile aboard the deluxe MS Nile Goddess river cruiser and stay in first-class hotels in Giza and Luxor, including the historic Winter Palace in Luxor.

-Listen to lectures by Professor Rosalie David, a renowned authority on the medicine of Ancient Egypt, as well as by Dr Carole Reeves, an expert on the history of medicine, specifically Egyptian, both of whom will accompany you on shore visits.
+Listen to lectures by Professor Rosalie David, a renowned authority on the medicine of Ancient Egypt, as well as by tour leader Natasha McEnroe, an expert on the history of medicine and the Keeper of Medicine at the Science Museum, both of whom will accompany you on shore visits.